 Nixon spokesman Scott Holste said the legislation would benefit people who committed "heinous" acts.

-Page 2 of 2 - "These aren't Romeo and Juliet people we're talking about here," Holste said.
+"These aren't Romeo and Juliet people we're talking about here," Holste said.